wyfo/apischema/docs/de_serialization.md

 # (De)serialization

-*Apischema* aims to help API with deserialization/serialization of data, mostly JSON.
+*apischema* aims to help API with deserialization/serialization of data, mostly JSON.

 Let start again with the [overview example](index.md#example)
 ```python